irhum/R2Plus1D-PyTorch/README.md

 Link to original: [paper](https://arxiv.org/abs/1711.11248) and [code](https://github.com/facebookresearch/R2Plus1D)

-NOTE: This repository is no longer actively maintained.
+***NOTE: This repository is no longer actively maintained, although forks and other work that extends on top of this remain welcome***

 ## Requirements